pkgconf/pkgconf/README.md

 > **Warning:** The autotools build system is deprecated as of pkgconf 3.0 and will be
 > removed in pkgconf 3.1.
 Please migrate to Meson or Muon.

-If you need to build pkgconf with autotools in 3.0, you will need to regenerate the build system artifacts from the git sources or a GitHub snapshot.
+If you would like to use the git sources directly, or a snapshot of the sources from GitHub, you will need to regenerate the autotools build system artifacts yourself, or use Meson instead (recoommended).
 For example, on Alpine:

     $ apk add autoconf automake libtool build-base
     $ sh ./autogen.sh